handresjaguila/vpn/README.md

-# vpn server WireGuard for install in Linux
+# These is a programm for install Wireguard server in Linux, can help you to install WireGuard vpn server in your Linux System.
+Is necessary that you read the instructions in code.